 - Then, add in baking powder, baking soda, and salt and mix well.

-- Place your cookie cutters in a bit of flour before placing on the dough so it does not get stuck, and cut out all of your cookies.
-Transfer shaped cookies onto your parchment lined baking sheet and bake at 350ºF for 11 minutes, or until the edges are a light golden brown colour.
+- Transfer cookies onto your parchment lined baking sheet and bake at 350ºF for 12-13 minutes, or until the edges are light golden brown.